De la Gente (day lah hen'-tay) means "from the people" and that's exactly what our coffee is. Great coffee. Direct from farmers. Changing lives.

 Despite the fact that coffee is one of the most valuable global industries, the farmers who harvest the world's coffee beans are economically disadvantaged.
 Farmers work hard planting, cultivating, and harvesting coffee, yet they receive very little for their harvest when it comes time to sell.
 This leaves their families and communities unable to provide basic education, housing, nutrition, and healthcare necessary to foster healthy and prosperous lives.

 In doing so, we have created benefits for all.
 Consumers win because they get great tasting coffee at affordable prices, as well as the knowledge that they are treating farmers fairly.
 Coffeehouses win because they can offer great coffee to their customers along with the story of how they are part of the solution.
-Farmers win because they earn a living wage from the coffee that enables them to support their families and communities.
+Farmers win because they earn a better income from the coffee that enables them to support their families and communities.